brandongregory/dndhelp/src/5e-homebrew/subclasses/paladin-freedom.md

 You gain the following two Channel Divinity options.
 See the Sacred Oath class feature for how Channel Divinity works.

 **Throwdown.** You can use your Channel Divinity to let out an irresistible battle cry to the opponents around you.
-As an action, you force each creature of your choice that you can see within 10 feet of you to make a Wisdom saving throw.
-On a failed save, a creature has disadvantage on attack rolls against anybody but you.
-If opponents are affected by this, you gain a bonus to your armor class equal to your proficiency bonus until the effect wears off.
+As an action, you force each creature of your choice that you can see within 10 feet of you to make a Wisdom saving throw against your spell DC.
+On a failed save, a creature has disadvantage on attack rolls against anybody but you for 1 minute.

-**Last Stand.** You can use your Channel Divinity to stand strong against multiple enemies.
-When 2 or more enemies are within 10 feet of you, you can use your Channel Divinity to gain a bonus to attack rolls and a bonus to your armor class equal to your proficiency bonus.
-This effect lasts for 1 minute, but ends early if you end your turn with no enemies within 10 feet of you.
+**Last Stand.** When you are reduced to 0 hit points, you can use your Channel Divinity to make one last stand against your enemy.
+You make one melee attack against each creature of your choice that is within your reach before falling unconscious.

-## Aura of Inspiration
+## Aura of Caution

 _7th-level Oath of Freedom feature_

-You exude an aura that inspires nearby allies to fight with all their might.
-Friendly creatures within 10 feet of you have advantage on melee attack rolls made against enemies within 10 feet of you.

-At the 18th level, this aura expands to 30 feet.

-## Guerilla Tactics

-_15th-level Oath of Freedom feature_

 The fight against unjust tyrants is not always a straightforward one.
-You and allies you can see within 10 feet of you have advantage on Stealth checks and can take Hide as a bonus action.
+You and allies you can see within 10 feet of you have advantage on Stealth checks.

 At the 18th level, this distance expands to 30 feet.

+## Deflect Blows

+_15th-level Oath of Freedom feature_

+When you or a creature you can see within 10 feet of you is hit by an attack roll, you can use your reaction to grant a bonus to the target’s AC for that attack, potentially causing it to miss.
+The bonus equals your Charisma modifier (minimum of 1).
+If the attack does miss, choose a different creature within 10 feet of you, other than the attacker.
+The chosen creature becomes the target of the original attack, using the same attack roll and regardless of the range of that attack.

+You can use this feature a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a long rest.

 ## One Against Many

 _20th-level Oath of Freedom feature_

 You gain the ability to stand against groups of opponents.
 As an action, you can magically become an valiant defender, gaining the following benefits for 1 minute:

 * You have resistance to all damage.
 * When you take the Attack action on your turn, you can make two additional attacks as part of that action as long as those attacks hit different targets.